 Enron has raised the need for improved transparency numerous times since the creation of the California Independent System Operator (CAISO).
 Most recently, Enron suggested concrete reforms to improve transparency as part of its Comments on the Commission’s November 1, 2000 proposed order.
 Unfortunately, the Commission chose not to adopt this market reform as part of the Commission’s December 15, 2000 Final Order.
 Apparently, in its urgency to address short-term reforms, the Commission lost sight of a simple, yet powerful tool to improve the efficiency of bulk power markets.

-I have attached a document that explains in more detail, how the FERC can improve its policy on information release.
+I have attached a document that identifies that type of information for which the FERC should require release.
 Members from Enron’s staff are available to go through these issues in more detail with you or your staff.

 Enron recognizes that these are very difficult issues and that there is no easy and immediate answer to the energy problems in the Northwest.
-But we are working hard to solve this problem and are committed to fulfilling the promise that competition will deliver to energy consumers throughout the US.
+But we are working hard to solve this problem and are committed to fulfilling the promise that competition will deliver to energy consumers throughout the U.S.

 Thank you once again for your time.